oguzkirman/Tweets-for-Price-Prediction/README.md

 The data is inputted as the past 5-days (a market week) worth of data for the convolutional neural networks.
 The output is a discrete binary variable, that classifies whether the next week's adjusted closing price is higher or lower than the present.

+*I chose not to do short-term price regression, because I found simple networks uselessly overfit the data*

 ## Market Data Learner

 This model only learns from the past week's market price data.